 But, I digress.
 Back to Montréal.

-The stone buildings that you see in Old Montréal come from the 17th and early 18th century.
-When France officially recognized Québec as a province they sent along the king’s engineers and stone masons to work with the Sulpicians (the original French seigneurs) to plan and build Montréal.
+The stone buildings that you see in Old Montréal come from the 17th and early 18th centuries.
+When France officially recognized Québec as a province they sent along the king’s engineers and stonemasons to work with the Sulpicians (the original French seigneurs) to plan and build Montréal.

 By 1717, city officials started to worry about a siege from the English and knew the existing barriers would hold no one back.
 People worked day and night to fortify the city with stone walls.
 Access to the waterways was cut off when the only way in and out of the city was through a few doors.

 When English ships eventually showed up in the harbour, the governor surrendered without anyone firing a shot.
 This prevented casualties and destruction like was seen during the Battle of the Plains of Abraham (Québec City).
 And, later, when Americans arrived, city officials welcomed them… to keep the city intact.